M4RKUS28/EasyForm/README.md

 # EasyForm

 AI-powered form filling across the web.
-EasyForm combines a modern React frontend, a FastAPI backend with multi-agent form analysis, and a Manifest V3 browser extension that analyzes pages and fills forms automatically.
+EasyForm combines a modern React frontend, a FastAPI backend with multi-agent form analysis, and a Manifest V3 browser extension that analyzes pages and fills forms automatically from a hiuge amount of Data.

 Visit the API docs after running the backend at /api/docs.
 Health check is at /api/health.